StudiousVanilla/api_practice_frontend/README.md

 A simple LOTR quote generator.
 Try to guess which character said the quote.
 Press the **?** to reveal the character.

+Front end uses React and SASS.

+API calls secured with a combination of HTTPS, CORS and a Bearer Token.

+This application has been deployed to Netlify.

 # :computer: **[Live Demo](https://hungry-goodall-28f444.netlify.app/)**

+*Credits for images, art work and fonts below.*

 ## :art: [CSS Reset](https://piccalil.li/blog/a-modern-css-reset)